C++ - Copy-and-swap Idiom

 };

 Don’t use operator=(Widget&& other).
-In this way, destruction of original resource will be deferred to destruction of outer other, which may not be what you want.
+Otherwise, destruction of original resource will be deferred to destruction of outer other, which may not be what you want.

-If you want the resource to be cleaned just in time, or you want to disable one of copy and/or move, using seperated implementation for copy/move assignment, you can try the following:
+If you want the resource to be cleaned just in time, or you want to disable either of copy and/or move, try the following: